The Univalence Principle: Diagram theories by example

-but this requires an ``equality'' proposition.
+However, note that this also requires an ``equality'' proposition.
 As in ordinary first-order logic, equality can be considered a basic part of the language, but such a ``logic with equality'' can always be represented inside ``logic without equality'' by making equality into an atomic relation symbol.
 In our situation, this means modifying the above signature to

 with a new sort $E$ interpreted by a type family $(ME(x,y))_{x,y:MX}$.
 Now uniqueness can be expressed as